mardix/assembly/docs/docs/index.md

 ## Features List

-- Smart routing: automatically generates routes based on the classes and methods in your views
+- Smart Pythonic Routing: automatically generates routes based on the classes and methods in your views

 - Class name as the base url, ie: class UserAccount will be accessed at '/user-account'

 - Class methods (action) could be accessed: hello_world(self) becomes 'hello-world'

-- RESTful API
+- RESTful: good to create API endpoints, which can also return JSON object

 - Automatic view rendering

-- Auto route can be edited with @route()
+- Auto route can be edited with @request.route()

+- Multi responses type: HTML, JSON, Text

-- Markdown friendly.
-Inclusion of a markdown file will turn into HTML
+- Markdown friendly: Inclusion of a markdown file will turn into HTML

 - BCRYPT is chosen as the password hasher

 - Session: Redis, AWS S3, Google Storage, SQLite, MySQL, PostgreSQL

-- Database/ORM: [Active-Alchemy](https://github.com/mardix/active-alchemy) (SQLALchemy wrapper)
+- Database/ORM: SQLAlchemy base to work DB models via [Active-Alchemy](https://github.com/mardix/active-alchemy)

-- Login: interface with Flask-Login
+- Login Manager: for user session management via Flask-Login

-- Form Validation: with WTForms
+- Form Validations: Validate your forms via WTForms

-- CSRF on all POST
+- CSRF on all POST: to protect against CSRF attacks

 - Idiomatic HTTP error responses

 - Storage: to access and store files from  Local, S3, Google Storage with [Flask-Cloudy](https://github.com/mardix/flask-cloudy)

-- Mailer (SES or SMTP)
+- Mailer: To send email using SMTP or AWS SES

-- Arrow for date and time
+- Arrow: Human friendly date and time library

-- Caching
+- CLI/Scripts: Create your own scripts to be used on the command line.

+- Caching: To cache responses

 - JWT